scontain/scone_mesh_tutorial/README.md

   time.sleep(10)
 ```

-We read the environment variables periodically to be able to show below that these variables are properly protected: any change of the environment variables would result in an error exit.
+We read the environment variables periodically to be able to show below that these variables are properly protected.
+In the program we also check whether any of the environment variables has changed, print an error and exit if they did.
+This will however never happen, since the SCONE runtime system will detect the changes for us and not execute the program.

 ### Step 2: Create the Manifest Files